 Theoretical and practical experience in stress and depression research in the departments of psychiatry, radiology (section Neuroradiology), molecular cell biology (section neurophysiology) and endocrinology (expert meetings).

-The student will report the results in a clinical and preclinical research proposal and in two oral presentations.
+The student will report the results in a clinical and preclinical research proposal and in two presentations.

 Reproduce knowledge of the clinical presentation of different forms of psychiatric diseases

 Reproduce knowledge on the treatment options of psychiatric diseases

 Explain the contribution of stress in the pathogenesis of depression

 Explain the genetic contribution in the pathogenesis of depression

 Describe the putative neuronal and molecular mechanisms underlying stress-related psychiatric diseases in your own words